-Any registered Scout, regardless of rank, may work on any merit badge and receive the badge when he earns it.
+Any registered Scout, regardless of rank, may work on any merit badge and receive the badge when they earn it.
 The merit badge program is one way Scouting enables Scouts to experience a broad spectrum of activities.
-Earning merit badges gives boys the kind of self-confidence that comes only from overcoming difficult obstacles to achieve a goal.
-Through the merit badge program, boys learn career skills that might help them choose their lifework.
-Some merit badges help boys develop physical fitness and provide hobbies that give a lifetime of healthful recreation.
+Earning merit badges gives scouts the kind of self-confidence that comes only from overcoming difficult obstacles to achieve a goal.
+Through the merit badge program, scouts learn career skills that might help them choose their lifework.
+Some merit badges help scouts develop physical fitness and provide hobbies that give a lifetime of healthful recreation.